Ontario

 OESC-compliant installation

-All low-voltage cabling follows the Ontario Electrical Safety Code — pathway, termination, and fire-stop conformity.
+All low-voltage cabling follows the Ontario Electrical Safety Code (pathway, termination, and fire-stop conformity), delivered by our ECRA/ESA-licensed partner crews.

 Documented chain of custody

-Who installed what, when, and with which licence — recorded in our project files for 7 years.
+Who installed what, when, and under which partner's licence, all recorded in our project files for 7 years.

 Common mistakes